-Provide air cooled scroll chillers from 10 to 240 tons with R-410a refrigerant.
+Provide air cooled scroll chillers from 10 to 240 tons with medium and high-pressure refrigerant without a phaseout date.

-Provide 5-year complete parts, labor, refrigerant, and factory service maintenance contract.
-Service contract is based on full manufacturer task list with quarterly and yearly task.
-A complete report shall be provided to SCS each quarter and on yearly basis for each chiller.
-Contractor shall provide an intelligent remote connection with cellular network for 5 years.
+Provide 5-year complete parts, labor, refrigerant, warranty, and factory service maintenance contract.
+Service contract is based on full manufacturer task list with quarterly and yearly tasks.
+A complete report shall be provided to MSCS each quarter and on yearly basis for each chiller.
+The contractor shall provide an intelligent remote connection with cellular network for 5 years for all chillers.
 Chillers must include factory start-up.